-Intel delivered impressive performance with the Ice Lake chips and their Iris Plus integrated GPUs.
-But the Tiger Lake chips come with Intel’s new Xe graphics, which promise a notable upgrade in graphical grunt.
-Here's everything we know about Intel Tiger Lake for laptops, including the CPU's release date, specs and more.
+Intel delivered impressive performance with the Ice Lake chips that sported Iris Plus integrated GPUs.
+But with Intel’s Xe graphics, Tiger Lake chips deliver a notable upgrade in graphical grunt from the previous generation.

 Intel Tiger Lake release date

-Intel’s Tiger Lake processors are now out in the wild, having been revealed fully on September 2.
-Officially known as the Intel 11th Gen Core processors, the new family of chips come in Core i3, i5, and i7 variants and most have access to Intel’s new Xe integrated graphics, which promise a hike in GPU power over the Intel Iris Plus graphics in the 10th Gen Core chips.
+Intel’s Tiger Lake processors have been out in the wild since late 2020.
+Officially known as the Intel 11th Gen Core processors, this family of chips come in Core i3, i5, and i7 variants and most have access to Intel’s new Xe integrated graphics, which provide a hike in GPU power over the Intel Iris Plus graphics in the 10th Gen Core chips.

-At the reveal event, Tiger Lake-powered laptops were shown off, such as the Samsung Galaxy Book Flex 5G and the Asus Expertbook 14.
-Some Tiger Lake laptops have already been released, such has the Asus ZenBook Flip S.
+Tiger Lake-powered laptops were shown off at the reveal event in September of 2020.
+We saw devices like the Samsung Galaxy Book Flex 5G and the Asus Expertbook 14.
+Some Tiger Lake laptops such as the Asus ZenBook Flip S released shortly thereafter.

 Intel Tiger Lake specs and performance